dart-lang/site-www/src/_guides/language/effective-dart/design.md

 </aside>

+### CONSIDER omitting the verb for a named boolean *parameter*.

+This refines the previous rule.
+For named parameters that are boolean, the name is often just as clear without the verb and it reads better at the callsite.

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (omit-verb-for-bool-param)"?>
+{% prettify dart %}
+Isolate.spawn(entryPoint, message, paused: false);
+var copy = new List.from(elements, growable: true);
+var regExp = new RegExp(pattern, caseSensitive: false);
+{% endprettify %}

 ### PREFER the "positive" name for a boolean property or variable.

 Most boolean names have conceptually "positive" and "negative" forms where the